Atlanta building owners:

 Atlanta's Commercial Buildings Energy Efficiency Ordinance requires municipal buildings above 10,000 square feet, and commercial and residential buildings above 25,000 square feet to annually track whole-building energy use and report to the City.
-The phased implementation started in 2014 and continues through 2017.
+The phased implementation started in 2014.

 Does it impact me?

 If you own or manage municipal buildings above 10,000 square feet, or commercial and residential buildings above 25,000 square feet, you must track and report your energy consumption according to the City’s compliance deadlines.
 Also, once every 10 years, your building will be required to undergo an energy audit.